 Earnest Money Deposit vs. Good Faith Deposit in Florida โ What's the Difference?

-Florida buyers often confuse earnest money with good faith deposits.
+Florida buyers often confuse earnest money deposit with good faith deposits.
 One is refundable under the right conditions; one typically isn't.
-Here's the difference.

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or lending advice.
 Loan programs, rates, and eligibility requirements change frequently.
 Consult a licensed mortgage professional before making any borrowing decision.
 Mortgage Capital | NMLS# 1859012 | Licensed in Florida.